Equal pay matters. It’s a legal obligation and a moral responsibility for all businesses, no matter their size.

 Communicating pay information to employees

-What is equal pay?
+What is equal pay legislation?

 Equal pay has been part of UK law since the 1970 Equal Pay Act and is now also part of the Equality Act 2010.
+It means that all employees are entitled to equal pay, regardless of their gender and whether they are on full-time, part-time, or temporary contracts.

-- Doing identical, or similar, jobs
+Doing identical, or similar, jobs

-- Doing work that has been rated as "equivalent", or in the same grade
+Doing work that has been rated as “equivalent”, or in the same grade

-- Doing work of "equal value", where jobs might be different but require a similar level of skill
+Doing work of “equal value”, where jobs might be different but require a similar level of skill

-Why equal pay matters
+Why equal pay is important

 Businesses should also remember that pay is one of the key factors affecting motivation and relationships at work.
 Employee motivation ultimately contributes to your commercial success, so it’s important to reward all employees fairly.